ShailjaB7901/Euro-7-Compliance-and-Risk-modelling-for-Heavy-Duty-Vehicles/README.md

 At the same time, standard laboratory metrics (WLTP) often fail to capture consistent relationships across mixed fleets (EVs, hybrids, and ICE vehicles), creating a critical data blind spot.
 This project addresses that gap by identifying hidden compliance risks before they translate into financial penalties.

-## 3. Data Engineering & InsightsSegment Decoupling:
+## 3. Data Engineering & Insights Segment Decoupling:

 Initial analysis of the total fleet showed a near-zero correlation ($r = -0.01$) between mass and emissions.
 The Breakthrough: By segmenting the data, a 0.88 correlation was discovered within the Petrol (ICE) segment ($n = 133,991$).
 This proved that for combustion-based transport, Vehicle Mass remains the primary engineering lever for decarbonization.